Introduction

 A recent survey indicated that more than 50% of managers underperform consistently for the initial 18 months when they are new to the designation.

-Bringing my vast experience in the field to the table, I have penned down this article that talks about the most common manager mistakes.
-I have also shared ways to avoid them.
+This article talks about the most common manager mistakes and also shares ways to avoid them.

 So, if you are a new manager or aspiring to become a manager, you are at the right place.
 It will help you pep up your preparation and arm yourself against making these simple mistakes.